 This connection will include two bridges and an underpass for an estimated cost of $10.2 million.
 The team is helping apply for grants and private donations to assist in funding the project.
 The project has already been approved for $2.6 million in Transportation Alternative Program funding from East West Gateway and a $1 million private grant from the Mysun Foundation.
 Construction is currently anticipated to begin in Spring 2017.

 DG2 Design worked with the City of University City, MO to design the Fogerty Park masterplan.
 The designers worked with the City staff and citizens to determine priorities and goals for the 11 acre urban site which connects to an adjacent elementary school.
 A series of public workshops and presentations were facilitated to select a final concept to move forward with.
 The primary goal was to restore the surrounding neighbors connection with nature.
 Major park amenities will include 2 new pavilions, new restroom building, improved sports fields and paths, splash pad, native landscape, and a fully re-designed playground area.
 After completing the cost estimates and phasing plan DG2 Design assisted the City with grant applications for phase one.
 The project was approved for a municipal park grant to help fund the $1.9M phase one.
 DG2 Design is currently working on the construction documents for phase one.
 Construction is scheduled to begin in late 2016.

+The landscape architects partnered with the civil engineers at Burns & McDonnell to complete this 5 miles section of the greenway.
 A conceptual plan was developed for a linear park along the River Des Peres between Gravois and Lansdowne.
 The plan calls for revitalizing the existing trail, safely connecting the trail to the Metrolink Station, bringing users closer to the river, educating the users on the history of the river, enhancing the river and adjacent ecosystems and reducing the carbon footprint of the greenway by introducing native landscape.